 Our Fascinating Facts series are five snippet-sized unusual pieces of information about well-known places you’re likely to visit while you’re in Andalucia.

-Here are some facts that you may or may not know about the city, whether you´re visiting Seville for the first time, you´re a seasoned expert, or you live here.
-Films, fruit, sport, history,… More →
+We bring you ten interesting titbits about the Andalucian capital, whether you´re visiting Seville for the first time, you´re already a seasoned expert, or you live here.
+Find out more about film… More →

 Although its history dates back centuries, since the 1950s Malaga has been best-known as the gateway to the Costa de Sol.
 Many of the 16 million holidaymakers who arrive at the airport annually… More →